allakri/ECETpREP/README.md

 5.  **Get Instant Results & AI Feedback:** Upon submission, students are directed to a comprehensive results page.
 This includes:
     *   A detailed score breakdown (correct, incorrect, unanswered).
-    *   **AI-Powered Adaptive Feedback:** An AI analyzes the student's performance to identify weak topics and provide actionable advice for improvement.
+    *   **AI-Powered Adaptive Feedback:** An AI analyzes the student's performance and past scores to provide actionable advice with an adaptive, emotion-aware tone.
     *   **AI Readiness Assessment:** A personalized, encouraging assessment of the student's preparedness for the actual exam.

 6.  **Clear Doubts with an AI Tutor:** Students can use the "AI Doubt Solver," a specialized chat interface.
 This AI tutor is designed to: